openforis/sepal-doc/docs/source/workflows/eSBAE.rst

 proportionally capturing rare classes.
 This script is recommended when you do not have an prior training data

-For the CAFI drivers project, we developed customized scripts for all steps after step 4 dataset augmentation, as we have visually interpreted data available to use as training to estimate probabilities of change and subsequently stratify the entire grid of points to select samples
+For the CAFI (The Central African Forest Initiative) drivers project, we developed customized scripts for all steps after step 4 dataset augmentation, as we have visually interpreted data available to use as training to estimate probabilities of change and subsequently stratify the entire grid of points to select samples